-I began my professional career as a school teacher, I’ve served on a local school board, spent fourteen years as an executive in our State’s public community and technical college system, six years served in the Legislature, and the last four years as your State Superintendent.
+I began my professional career as a school teacher, I’ve served on a local school board, spent 14 years as an executive in our state’s public community and technical college system, six years served in the Legislature, and the last four years as your State Superintendent.
 I have experienced education in this state from nearly every perspective.
-My wife is also a former classroom teacher, school board member, and has worked for the last twenty years in school counseling.
-Our family eats, sleeps, and breaths high quality public education every day!
+My wife is also a former classroom teacher, school board member, and has worked for the last 20 years in school counseling.
+Our family eats, sleeps, and breathes high-quality public education every day!
 I am the first state superintendent in more than 50 years with children in our public K-12 system subject to the policies, decisions, and outcomes of my leadership.
 The stakes are high for my kids, your kids, our economy, and our shared future.

 I hope you will take the time to read through some critical policy values I hold.
 There is nothing more democratic, more forward thinking, or more critical to the future of our state, than our excellent K-12 public school system.
 Despite the incredible challenges of this global pandemic, we have to keep innovating and keep striving for the resources we need for our students and our educators.